Kowal Sentry Integration for Magento 2

 Quick start

-Minimal configuration required to start the module:
+Minimum configuration required to run the module:

 - Set